Hadleigh Country Park

 *Community Orchard*

-A variety of fruit trees are being planted at Hadleigh to create a community orchard to benefit both wildlife and community.
-Read more.
+A variety of fruit trees have been planted at Hadleigh to create a community orchard to benefit both wildlife and community.
+This tree planting is part of the Essex Forest Initiative.

 - Keep dogs under control